- What should I bring to kindy each day?

 What is the Child Care Benefit?

-The CCB is the system of government funded fee assistance for parents with children enrolled in approved centres.
-The CCB is income tested and rules about this test can be found at the Family Assist website
+The CCS is the system of government funded fee assistance for parents with children enrolled in approved centres.
+The CCS is income tested – please find more info at the following link (http://guides.dss.gov.au/family-assistance-guide/3/5/1)